Cat Tests Positive for Rabies in Petersburg

 Central Virginia Health District Reports Rabies Confirmation in Campbell County

-Media Contact: Kim Foster, MHA, kimberlee.foster@vdh.virginia.gov
+Media Contact: Kim Foster, Population Health Manager/PIO, kimberlee.foster@vdh.virginia.gov

 Central Virginia Health District Reports Rabies Confirmation in Campbell County

 Everyone should take commonsense measures to protect themselves and their domestic animals from rabies.
 Pet owners should keep their pets up to date on their rabies vaccinations.
 Virginia law requires that all dogs and cats four months of age and older be vaccinated for rabies by a licensed veterinarian, and that vaccinations be kept current.
-It is important to avoid contact with wild or stray animals, and parents should be sure that their children are taught to not touch, pet, or otherwise handle unknown animals.
+It is important to avoid contact with wild or stray animals, and parents should be sure that their children are taught to not touch, pet or otherwise handle unknown animals.

 Additional steps that can be taken to prevent rabies in people and pets include:

 • Do not feed stray animals.
-Avoid wild animals, especially raccoons, bats, foxes, and skunks.
+Avoid wild animals, especially raccoons, bats, foxes and skunks.
 Feed your pets indoors and do not let them wander.

 • Teach children to avoid contact with wild animals and pets they are not familiar with.

-• Do not handle sick, injured, or dead animals.
+• Do not handle sick, injured or dead animals.
 Contact a licensed wildlife rehabber if you have concerns about sick or injured wildlife.

-• Keep wild animals out of homes by capping chimneys with screens and blocking openings in attics, cellars, and porches.
+• Keep wild animals out of homes by capping chimneys with screens and blocking openings in attics, cellars and porches.
 Ensure trash cans have tight fitting lids.

 • Do not try to trap or handle stray and wild animals.
 If a bat is found indoors and may have had contact with someone, do not release it.
 Call your local animal control officer or health department to determine if the animal should be picked up and tested for rabies.